YuPuiTsuens/crush-interview/crush-raydium-swap/README.md

 By default, a transaction of 0.001 sol to usdc is executed.

+Here I provide a private key to ensure the operation of the program

 Need other token liquidity information, download the official token list file

 Download the latest Raydium mainnet.json to the project root (it's a ~500 MB file):

 ```
 wget https://api.raydium.io/v2/sdk/liquidity/mainnet.json